emberjs/website/source/blog/2017-01-23-ember-2-11-released.md

 ## Ember Data

-Ember Data is the offical data persistence library for Ember.js applications.
+Ember Data is the official data persistence library for Ember.js applications.

 ### Changes in Ember Data 2.11